 What do I mean?

-It's possible for thyroid medication to make insulin resistance (and blood sugar) worse but it's also possible for thyroid medication to improve your blood sugar.
+Because of this, it’s possible for thyroid medication to make insulin resistance (and blood sugar) worse but it’s also possible for thyroid medication to improve your blood sugar.

 Cortisol, Blood Sugar & Thyroid Function

 The connection between your thyroid and blood sugar goes even deeper than what we’ve discussed so far.